What the term “strictly construed” actually means when used to describe how a release will be viewed by the court.

 As stated in several other cases, indemnification clauses, even when well written, as you might assume from a five-page release, rarely result in recovery of attorney fees.

-This also shows that the length of the release is not a deterrent, whether the release is effective in some court.
+This also shows that the length of the release is not a deterrent, whether the release is effective in some courts.
 Some people balk at a release over one page.
 However, when stopping a multi-million dollar claim a few pieces of paper are not a big issue.

 Have your release written so that it protects you and all possible co-defendants and maybe includes a well-written indemnification clause.